jsloop42/dreamlisp/README.md

 #### String

-String are anything within a double quotes.
+A string is anything within double-quotes.
 Most of the list functions also works on strings.

 ```
 λ user> (first "Olive")